vnscriptkid/react-query/NOTES.md

   - queries run parallel
   - can cache search result
   - can set condition when to start a query by `enabled`
+  - can config descriptive query name using array